matchms/matchms/citation/paper.md

 We explicitly value future contributions from a mass spectrometry interested community and hope that matchms can serve as a reliable and accessible entry point to handling complex mass spectrometry dataset using Python.

-# Example workshop
+# Example workflow
-A typical workflow with matchms will look as indicated in Fig. \autoref{fig:flowchart}, or as described in the following code example.
+A typical workflow with matchms will look as indicated in \autoref{fig:flowchart}, or as described in the following code example.
 ```python
 from matchms.importing import load_from_mgf
 from matchms.filtering import default_filters